magpie-ea/magpie2-mental-rotation/README.md

-# magpie-simon-task
+# magpie-mental-rotation

-This is a sample experiment using _magpie.
+This is a sample experiment using magpie.

 First, set up the project with `npm install`